The Phone Co-op mobile review 2022

 The Phone Co-op is a different proposition to most other mobile providers.
 It is run as a member-owned, consumer co-operative, with an ethical approach to supply chain, investment and the environment.
 Members get a democratic voice in how the company is run, and also receive dividends.

-The Phone Co-op was founded as SETCO (or the tongue-twisting, Social Economy Telecommunications Co-operative) in 1998.
-Initally targeting organisations and businesses, it licensed the Co-operative brand name in 2012, later teaming up with the Co-operative Group to offer mobile phone deals.
-In 2014 it became the sole UK stockist of Fairphone, the world's first 'ethical smartphone'.
+The Phone Co-op was founded in 1998.
+Initially targeting organisations and businesses, it licensed the Co-operative brand name in 2012, later teaming up with the Midcounties Co-operative Group to offer mobile phone deals.
+In 2014 it became the first UK stockist of Fairphone, the world's first 'ethical smartphone'.
 The Phone Co-op doesn't have its own network infrastructure, being an MVNO (mobile virtual network operator).
 It runs on the EE network, meaning good coverage across the UK.

-If you are looking for the latest iPhone X or Samsung Galaxy S9 then you will be disappointed with The Phone Co-op's range as it only offers budget and slightly older handsets.
-The only iPhone available is the iPhone 6s, but it does stock the Samsung Galaxy S8.
+If you are looking for the latest iPhone 13 or Samsung Galaxy S22 then you will be disappointed with The Phone Co-op's range as it only offers a rather small and specialist range of handsets.
+In fact there are no iPhones or Samsungs on offer at all.

 When dealing with a Co-operative enterprise whose unique selling point is its ethics, value for money can take a very different shape.
 After all, what is the cost of improving the life of someone elsewhere in the world, or having less impact on the environment?
-Your decision on the value of The Phone Co-op's deals will therefore come down to how highly you value these enterprises.
+Your decision on the value of the Phone Co-op's deals will therefore come down to how highly you value these enterprises.

-In simple money terms, it will be slightly more expensive to use Phone Co-op in most cases.
+In simple money terms, it will be more expensive to use Phone Co-op in most cases.
 However if helping others and making a positive impact on the world is your bag, then it will be worth it.

-The Phone Co-op in a unique position when it comes to the ethically-minded consumer.
+The Phone Co-op is in a unique position when it comes to the ethically-minded consumer.
 It's a highly laudable approach to put concerns about ethics and the environment at the centre of its business model.
-Being part of a co-operative, means you get something back in the form of dividends, though for most users this is unlikely to offset the higher-than-average prices.
-Having a vote on the direction of the company could also be a positive for the more democratically-minded, but could equally feel like a nagging responsibility to others.
+The Phone Co-op also offers some specialist handsets which may well appeal to the hard of hearing or to older customers looking for a device that is easier to use than many of the more popular smartphones.

 If you want your money to do more than enrich shareholders, then The Phone Co-op is the one for you.
 On the other hand, if you are on a budget and simply want the best value for money, then it's probably better to look elsewhere.